Chromoblastomycosis: Treatment

 Other treatment options are the antifungal drug terbinafine, another antifungal azole posaconazole, and heat therapy.

 Antibiotics may be used to treat bacterial superinfections.

 Amphotericin B has also been used.

-Photodynamic therapy is a newer type of therapy used to treat Chromblastomycosis.
+Photodynamic therapy is a newer type of therapy used to treat Chromoblastomycosis.

 Prognosis

 The prognosis for chromoblastomycosis is very good for small lesions.
-Severe cases are difficult to cure, although the prognosis is still quite good.
+Severe cases are difficult to cure, although the prognosis is still good.
 The primary complications are ulceration, lymphedema, and secondary bacterial infection.
 A few cases of malignant transformation to squamous cell carcinoma have been reported.
 Chromoblastomycosis is very rarely fatal.

 Epidemiology

-Chromoblastomycosis occurs around the world, most commonly in rural areas in tropical or subtropical climates.
+Chromoblastomycosis occurs globally, most commonly in rural areas in tropical or subtropical climates.

 It is most common in rural areas between approximately 30°N and 30°S latitude.
-Over two-thirds of patients are male, and usually between the ages of 30 and 50.
+Over two-thirds of patients are male, usually between the ages of 30 and 50.
 A correlation with HLA-A29 suggests genetic factors may play a role, as well.

 Social and cultural

-Chromoblastomycosis is considered a neglected tropical disease, affects mainly people living in poverty, and causes considerable morbidity, stigma and discrimination.
+Chromoblastomycosis is considered a neglected tropical disease, affects mainly people living in poverty, and causes considerable morbidity, stigma, and discrimination.